-Psychiatric Disorders: Emotional lability, such as crying, irritability, impatience, anger, and aggression has been observed with GnRH agonists, including LUPRON DEPOT-PED; Depression, including rare reports of suicidal ideation and attempt, has been reported for GnRH agonists, including LUPRON DEPOT-PED, in children treated for central precocious puberty.
+Psychiatric Disorders: emotional lability, such as crying, irritability, impatience, anger, and aggression.
+Depression, including rare reports of suicidal ideation and attempt.
 Many, but not all, of these patients had a history of psychiatric illness or other comorbidities with an increased risk of depression.

 Reproductive System: vaginal bleeding, breast enlargement.

 Skin and Subcutaneous Tissue: injection site reactions including induration and abscess, flushing, hyperhidrosis.

 No pharmacokinetic-based drug-drug interaction studies have been conducted with LUPRON DEPOT-PED [see Clinical Pharmacology (12.3)].

 Administration of LUPRON DEPOT-PED in therapeutic doses results in suppression of the pituitary-gonadal system.
 Therefore, diagnostic tests of pituitary gonadotropic and gonadal functions conducted during treatment and up to six months after discontinuation of LUPRON DEPOT-PED may be affected.
 Normal pituitary-gonadal function is usually restored within six months after treatment with LUPRON DEPOT-PED is discontinued.

 LUPRON DEPOT-PED is contraindicated in pregnancy [see Contraindications (4)].